Steps To Create A Crisis Management Plan

 The test can further help in understanding the errors and analyse what went wrong and how it can be improved.
 With proper testing of the crisis management plan, the company can provide necessary training to all CMP team and empower them to be prepared with all information, contacts, resources, tools etc., when any kind of crisis appear including what kind of product safety as well as the safety of its staff.

 4. Establish notification and monitoring systems

 When a crisis leaves an impact, it affects your brand on social media.
 People associated with it speak negatively about your brand during a crisis.
 If your company doesn’t provide a smooth customer experience, then the negative feedbacks and reviews turn into a crisis itself.
-Thus, it is important to integrate social media monitoring tools, to monitor feedback, reviews and address the issues etc during a crisis problem.
+Thus, it is important to integrate social media monitoring tools, to monitor feedback, reviews, address issues, etc during a crisis problem.

 You can adapt accurate strategies and tactics when you know how your brand is perceived among your consumers.
-Brnd24, SentiOne, Mention and Locobuzz are some of the platforms that provide social monitoring tools to analyse trends, customer sentiments and insights of your competitors.
+Brnd24, SentiOne, Mention, and Locobuzz are some of the platforms that provide social monitoring tools to analyze trends, customer sentiments, and insights of your competitors.

 This helps in eliminating risks and crisis impact by leveraging rich consumer and market insights specifically in real-time, understanding the audience summary, identifying the keyword associated with the customer sentiment, image recognition, user interaction insights, smooth customer experience, etc.

 5. Communicate pre, post and during the crisis.